Enable your app to receive and handle transactions by adding an observer.

 It is important to add the observer at launch, in

-application:, to ensure that it persists during all launches of your app and receives all payment queue notifications.
+application:, to ensure that it persists during all launches of your app, receives all payment queue notifications, and continues transactions that may be processed outside the app, such as:

 The observer must be persistent so it is not deallocated when the app is sent to the background.
 Only a persistent observer can receive transactions that may occur while your app is in the background, such as a renewal transaction for an auto-renewable subscription.